forever208/DDPM-IP/datasets/README.md

 ## LSUN tower 64x64

-To download and pre-process LSUN tower, clone [fyu/lsun](https://github.com/fyu/lsun) on GitHub and run their download script `python3 download.py tower`.
+To download and pre-process LSUN tower, clone [fyu/lsun](https://github.com/fyu/lsun) on GitHub and run their download script `python download.py -c tower`.
 The result will be an "lmdb" database named like `tower_train_lmdb`.
 You can pass this to our [lsun_bedroom.py](lsun_bedroom.py) script like so:

 ```
 python lsun_bedroom.py tower_train_lmdb lsun_train_output_dir